WHYAMERICASUCKS.COM

 NOAA's consultation record says the project would likely adversely affect 23 listed species or distinct population segments and would adversely affect essential fish habitat.
 NOAA also says the project area includes roughly 10,000 linear feet of waterways that drain floodwater and supply irrigation water to farms.

-That matters because the same local system people use to talk about farm water and flood management is also part of the fish-habitat story.
+The same local system people use to talk about farm water and flood management is also part of the fish-habitat story.

 More Stories